logaan/compiling-wasm/Readme.md

 # Examples

-- [ ] Can WIT express the type of an AST for a simple language?
+- [x] Can WIT express the type of an AST for a simple language?
   - You have a variant type with a constructor(??) for each type
   - When it comes to collections, functions, etc then you go recursive.
+    - Can't.
   - Perhaps a simpler question is just can WIT express a cons based linked list?
+    - Nope.
 - [x] Can we export the string "Hello World" without returning it from a fn?
   - The
   [Explainer](https://github.com/WebAssembly/component-model/blob/main/design/mvp/Explainer.md#-value-definitions)
   mentions value types, but I don't see a way of expressing it in [the WIT definition](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md)
-- [ ] Write a fn that prints "Hello World" to STDOUT.
+- [x] Write a fn that prints "Hello World" to STDOUT.
-- [ ] Figure out the most idiomatic component naming scheme and do an example with that.
+- [x] Figure out the most idiomatic component naming scheme and do an example with that.
+  - It's pretty restrictive.
+Basically just:
+  - `package your-namespace:the-things-name@1.2.3;`
-- [ ] Have a public function internally call a private function.
+- [x] Have a public function internally call a private function.
+  - With coding at the WAT level being unrealistic it's north worth it to try this.
 - [x] Tail call yourself until the stack blows
   - It did not (up to a billion at least)
   - It might not [this article](https://web.dev/blog/wasmgc-wasm-tail-call-optimizations-baseline) says TCO has landed.